Almost free black and white TVs?

 This article originally appeared in the January 2014 issue of School Planning & Management.

-Mike Raible is founder of The School Solutions Group in Charlotte, NC.
-He can be reached at firstname.lastname@example.org.
+Mike Raible is founder and CEO of The School Solutions Group in Charlotte, N.C.